Q: Why isn’t my content showing?

 - Select Impersonate.

-- Click Yes in the popup that appears.
+- Click Yes.
 This suspends your current session and logs you in as the selected user.
 You will see an indication of the role in the minibar at the top.

-- To return to your normal role, click the dropdown next to DemoStudent in the minibar and click the “x” to stop impersonating.
+- To return to your normal role, click on the impersonating icon in the minibar and click the “x” to stop impersonating.

 A: By default, the overall grade is not displayed to students (only individual grades are displayed).
 To display the overall or final calculated grade, use the pull-down menu next to “Final Calculated Grade” and select “Enter Grades.”
 Then use the pull-down at the top next to the title Final Grades and select “Release All.”
 An open eye icon will appear next to grades to indicate that students can see their final grade in their grades list.